Observer Bias – Definition, Types & Examples

 Example

-An example of the Hawthorne effect is a 1978 study that inwaistcoatigated whether cerebellar neurostimulators could reduce motor dysfunction in young patients with cerebral palsy.
+An example of the Hawthorne effect is a 1978 study that investigated whether cerebellar neurostimulators could reduce motor dysfunction in young patients with cerebral palsy.
 The results showed that the patients claimed a decrease in the dysfunction, even with the quantitative analysis showing very little increase in motor function.

 They concluded that the increased interaction with the therapists, doctors, and nurses had had a positive psychological impact on the patients, which led to the illusion that they had tangible improvements.